Canadian Caper: Rescue

 Early on the morning of Sunday, January 27, 1980, Mendez, Johnson, and the six American diplomats, traveling with real Canadian passports and forged entry documents, easily made it through security at Tehran's Mehrabad International Airport.
 After a short delay because of mechanical difficulties with the McDonnell Douglas DC-8-62, the group boarded Swissair flight 363 (Registration: HB-IDL) for Zürich, Switzerland.
 By coincidence, the aircraft was named Aargau, after the Aargau canton in northern Switzerland.
 Upon landing in Zürich, the six diplomats were taken by CIA operatives to a mountain lodge safe house for the night.
 There, they were told that, for diplomatic purposes, they would not be able to talk to the press and that they would be kept hidden in a secret location in Florida until the hostage situation was resolved.
-Mendez and Johnson continued to Frankfurt, Germany, where Mendez wrote his after-action report.
+Mendez and Johnson continued to Frankfurt, West Germany, where Mendez wrote his after-action report.

 The next day, the story broke in Montreal, in an article written by Jean Pelletier, Washington correspondent for La Presse; it was quickly picked up by the international press.
 The CIA drove the six diplomats from Switzerland to the US Ramstein Air Base in West Germany to be flown across the Atlantic to Dover Air Force Base in Delaware.

 The eight Americans in the "caper" left Iran on Sunday, January 27.
 The Canadians closed their embassy the same day.
 Ambassador Taylor and the remaining staff returned to Canada.
 The six American diplomats arrived in the United States on January 30, 1980.